Submissions

 By submitting an abstract, you agree to present at the CDS Meeting should your abstract be selected for the program.
 Please note that all presenters at CDS must be registered to attend the meeting before their presentation.

-Submissions will open on November 1, 2023.
-Please note the deadline is at 23:59 in your time zone on January 8, 2024.
-Final decisions will be made by mid-February, if not sooner.
+Submissions will open on November 1, 2025.
+Please note the deadline is at 23:59 PST on January 8, 2026.

 Submissions will be reviewed on the following criteria: